T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Methodology

-Note that we do not use the Hermitian transpose transform $\mathscr{T}_n^H$ strictly, due to the complexity of strictly determining the Hermitian transpose of a CNN-learned transform.
-Instead, we utilize another CNN with the same structure to approximate the $\mathscr{T}_n^H$ separately, called $\widetilde{\mathscr{T}_n}$, and we enforce a relaxed invertibility constraint $\widetilde{\mathscr{T}_n} \circ \mathscr{T}_n = \mathbf{I}$ for handleability and practicability by incorporating it into the loss function \eqref{loss_func} in the training process \cite{ref_ISTANET}, of which we will further discuss the effect later in Section \ref{subsec:u_lr} and \ref{subsubsection:loss_func}.
+Due to the complexity of determining the Hermitian transpose of a CNN-learned transform, we avoid strictly using the Hermitian transpose transform $\mathsf{T}_n^H$.
+Instead, we build another CNN with the same structure, denoted as $\widetilde{\mathsf{T}_n}$, to approximate $\mathsf{T}_n^H$.
+In addition, instead of imposing the unitary or inverse constraints on the two CNNs in the loss function \cite{ref_slrnet,ref_ISTANET}, we allow them to adaptively learn priors from dynamic MR datasets.
+In this way, the network can utilize both explicit low-rank properties and implicit deep image priors to enhance reconstruction performance.
+We will provide a more detailed discussion in Section \ref{subsec:u_lr}.

-We divide each complex-valued data into two real-valued channels to enable the CNNs training at this block.
-The CNNs used in learning $\mathscr{T}_n$ and $\widetilde{\mathscr{T}_n}$ are modeled as a combination of three convolutional layers.
-The first two layers are 16 channels followed by a ReLU operator.
-The third layer is 2 channels without ReLU activation to enable the negative values of the output.
-The convolution kernels of all the convolutional layers are of size 3x3x3, and the stride is 1.
-He initialization \cite{he2015initial} is used for the convolutional layers.

-In addition, this block brings a new perspective on exploiting the low-rank prior by enforcing the low-rank constraint on a transformed domain or a feature domain induced by the CNN.
-Via training on the dynamic MR image dataset, CNN obtains the feature map of which the singular values are decoupled into the larger part of the distortion-free image and the smaller part of the artifact.
-Then, a learned threshold $\tau_n$ can be applied to keep as much information as the reconstruction process needs.

-\subsubsection{Reconstruction block $\mathbf{X}_n$}
+\subsubsection{Reconstruction Block $\mathbf{X}_n$}